This is the only recipe you’ll ever need for perfect, crunchy-outside, fluffy-inside, best roast potatoes.

 SAY WHAT?
 Yup, step aside, bacon grease, there’s a new sherif of Flavortown (and it is not, nor has it ever been Guy Fieri).
 Beef tallow is basically just rendered beef fat, and this method essentially is a hybrid of frying and roasting.
-I used the king of all beef fats – Snake River Farms Kobe Tallow, which they generously sent me to sample.
 If you can’t find beef tallow near you, you can always render your own (instructions here).
 You can also use chicken, goose or duck fat, if you wish, but I reckon beef tallow tastes best of all.

 So how good are these potatoes really?
 Don’t take my word for it, here’s video proof: